jeffThompson/CreativeProgramming1/Assignments/Week02_AlgorithmicQuilts.md

 * Can you nest functions to generate larger blocks, which get repeated across the quilt, perhaps even rotated?
 * Add ["quilting"](https://en.wikipedia.org/wiki/Quilting) to your finished image (quilting is decorative stitching that is over the top of the pieced pattern)

+###PROJECT REQUIREMENTS

+* Drawings of at least 10 quilt patterns from Brackman's book, or from patterns you find elsewhere – bring these to class next week!
+* Finished quilt code and image, uploaded as a zip

 ###RESOURCES
 * The [graph paper](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Resources/QuiltGraphPaper.pdf) we used in class – print more if you need it for planning your project
 * Barbara Brackman's [*Encyclopedia of Pieced Quilt Patterns*](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Readings/Week02/EncyclopediaOfPiecedQuiltPatterns_BarbaraBrackman.pdf) includes over 1000 different quilt patterns